Describe your case - We are happy to help you:

 Adenocarcinoma in dogs

 Adenocarcinomas are malignant tumors in dogs that can occur in different organs.
-Adenocarcinoma is a malignant tumour that originates from the epithelial layer of glandular tissue.
-They are usually very aggressive and form often metastases.
+It is a malignant tumour that originates from the epithelial layer of glandular tissue.
+These tumours are usually very aggressive and form often metastases.
 This means that they spread to other organs.
 Due to the high aggressiveness of adenocarcinomas, it is important that they are detected and diagnosed in time.
 Following the exact diagnosis treated in your dog as soon as possible.

 Occurrence of adenocarcinoma in dogs